Electro707/arcade_led_matrix_enclosure/README.md

 This enclosure is for an LED matrix (16x2), 2 buttons, and some microcontroller (Arduino Nano for example) designed in the shape of an arcade game.

-As of right now a Rev1.0 is released, but there is no official instructions for assembling this (potentially coming soon).
+As of right now a Rev1.0 is released.

 ![rev1_image](misc/DSC07092_01.jpg)

+### Assembly Instructions
+The assembly instructions for this enclosure can be found in [Assembly.pdf](Assembly.pdf)

 ### BOM:
 The following BOM represents the items, other than a laser cutter for the acrylic piece, to make this arcade game: